RichMorin/observer_cli/README.md

 <img src="https://user-images.githubusercontent.com/3116225/39091211-55554414-4622-11e8-8b28-bd3b5c7e17a6.jpg" width="100%" alt="Home"> </img>

-### How to write your own plugin?
+### How to write your own plugin

-If you need to customize some of your internal metrics and integrate it into observer_ci, you only need to write a `observer_cli_plugin` behaviour in a few simple steps to get a nice presentation.
+By writing an `observer_cli_plugin` behaviour, you can customize some of your internal metrics and integrate them into `observer_cli`.
+This is simple to do and will provide a nice presentation.

-1. Configure observer_cli，tell observer_cli how to find your plugin.
+1. Configure `observer_cli`; tell it how to find your plugin.

 ```erlang
 %% module       - Specific module implements plugin behavior.
 It's mandatory.